aaronengland/basketball_card_pricing_model/README.md

-# Basketball Card Pricing Model
+# Predicting Sale Prices of Graded Basketball Cards Using Machine Learning

-> **Goal**: Predict how much a graded basketball card will sell for, using historical sales data.
+## Abstract

-This project builds a machine learning pipeline to estimate the sale price of 2018 graded basketball cards.
-I walk through every step — from exploring the raw data, to engineering features, to training a model — and compare my ML approach against a simple "lookup the last sale" baseline.
+This study develops and evaluates a machine learning pipeline for estimating the sale price of graded 2018 basketball cards using 100,000 historical transaction records.
+We compare an XGBoost gradient-boosted tree model against a non-ML lookup-based baseline that cascades from exact card match to increasingly broad fallback strategies.
+Our findings indicate that the simple lookup baseline outperforms the XGBoost model across all evaluation metrics, achieving a median absolute error of $40.49 compared to $57.75 for the ML model.
+These results suggest that for fungible collectibles with sufficient transaction history, historical price lookup remains a highly competitive strategy that is difficult to surpass with standard supervised learning approaches.

 > **Terminology note**: Throughout this document, **"txn"** is shorthand for **"transaction"** — a single recorded sale of a card at a specific price and date.